cyrilpanicker/attendance-system/README.md

 mongodb executables need to be in path. or run the command from mongodb installation folder.

-* use the below command to import date from `attendanceSystem/data.csv` to mongodb.
+* use the below command to import data from `attendanceSystem/data.csv` to mongodb.
 `mongoimport -d dashDb -c members --type csv --file data.csv --headerline`
 the data will be imported to `members` collection under `dashDb` database.
 mongodb executables need to be in path. or copy `attendanceSystem/data.csv` to mongodb installation folder and run the command from mongodb installation folder.